hashicorp/terraform/website/docs/commands/init.html.markdown

 This special mode of operation supports two use-cases:

-* Given a version control source, it can serve as a shorthand for checking out a configuration from version control and then initializing the work directory for it.
+* Given a version control source, it can serve as a shorthand for checking out a configuration from version control and then initializing the working directory for it.

 * If the source refers to an _example_ configuration, it can be copied into